 How to register for VAT online - Government Gateway ID

-- Click the button beneath this and select VAT.
-Follow the final steps outlined by HMRC to complete your VAT registration.
+- Follow the final steps outlined by HMRC to complete your registration for VAT.

 How to register for VAT – VAT1 form